milvus-io/milvus/docs/developer_guides/appendix_b_api_reference.md

 }
 ```

 The server finds the collection through **collection_name** and gets detailed collection information.
-And **collectionID** is for internel component to get collection details.
+And **collectionID** is for internal component to get collection details.

 **Returns:**